CereusLinuxProject/resolution-hooks/README.md

 - The <code>resolution-hooks.d</code> included in this repository is intended only as a demonstration.
 Hooks will included as part of other packages, or packaged apart.

 ## Installation
 For XBPS distributions, <code>resolution-hooks</code> is available in <a href="https://sourceforge.net/projects/cereus-linux/files/repos/cereus-extra/">cereus-extra</a> repository.
-If using Cereus Linux LXQt it is already included in ISO.
+If using Cereus Linux LXQt, it is already included in the live image.
 To install it manually, run:

     # xbps-install -S resolution-hooks

-For other distributions, you will need to build <a href=https://github.com/ritave/xeventbind>xeventbind</a> and add it to PATH.
+For other distributions, you will need to build <a href=https://github.com/ritave/xeventbind>xeventbind</a> and add it to your PATH.
 Next, you must place your hooks in the correspondant directories.
 Finally, you should add <code>resolution-monitor</code> to your autostart.
 There is a desktop file in this repository which helps you on that.

 ## TO-DO
 [ ] Allow enable/disable hooks without removing them.